JAlcocerT/JAlcocerT/content/blog/ai-scrapegraph.md

     image: "https://socialify.git.ci/VinciGit00/Scrapegraph-ai/image?description=1&font=Inter&language=1&name=1&stargazers=1&theme=Auto"
     alt: "Using ScrapeGraph with Python" # alt text
     caption: "ScrapeGraph 101." # display caption under cover
 description: 'Selfhosting Scrapegraph-ai with Docker.
-Scrap with Python.'
+Scrap with Python.
+Check links with linkchecker'
 summary: 'Scrapping with AI and Open Source.
 How to use Scrape Graph and how it compares with similar F/OSS projects.'
 url: 'scrapping-with-llms'
 #isPinned: true